On this page

 What should I do if I’m not going to make a deadline?

-- Communicate immediately with your client.
+How you bring up the fact that you underestimated part of your project isn’t as important as communicating straight away.
+Be honest with everyone about where you stand and follow these guidelines:- Communicate immediately with your client.
 Never delay facing up to the fact that you’re going to have to talk to them.
 Most people will be less upset about the project timelines changing than the fact that they weren’t told.
 If you’re honest with the client and communicate when there is good news, as well as bad news, most of them will understand.

 - Explain exactly what’s going on.
 This means you need to be completely honest with everyone on your team and speak up early.
 If you wait until the last minute to say something, after you tried working long hours to make up time, there isn’t much that can be done.
 They may not like it, but once they make a decision, they feel more a part of it and you will have bought some goodwill for a while.